 Section 2 : Dues: Annual Membership dues shall be an amount determined from time to time by the Board and shall be payable on or before January 1st of each year.
 After February 1st, dues shall be considered delinquent.
 After February 1st, individuals wishing to remain members must re-apply.
 For membership applications accepted after June 1st, dues shall be 1/2 of the Annual Dues.
 No member may vote whose dues are not paid for the current year.
 During the month of October, the Treasurer shall send to each member a statement of dues for the ensuing year.

-Section 3: Election to Membership: Each applicant for membership shall apply on a form as approved by the Board which shall provide that the applicant agrees to abide by this Constitution and By-Laws, and the rules of AKC and NSCA.
+Section 3: Election to Membership: Each applicant for membership shall apply on a form as approved by the Board which shall provide that the applicant agrees to abide by this Constitution and By-Laws, Code of Ethics and the rules of AKC and NSCA.
 The application shall state the name, address, and occupation of the applicant and such additional information as the Board requests.
 The application for membership shall carry the endorsement of two members in good standing.
 Accompanying the application, the prospective member shall submit dues payment for the current year.
 The application and dues payment shall be submitted to the Secretary.
 The Secretary shall keep dues payment attached to the application until the application is accepted or rejected.
 If the membership application is approved, the dues payment will be deposited by the Treasurer in the Club account.
 If the application is rejected, the dues payment will be returned to the applicant.